-The FASD Resource Team will provide community-based training regarding FASD and how best to support individuals living with FASD in our community.
-The team will also facilitate case conferences to individuals providing services to Halton children, youth, and adults affected by FASD.
+The FASD Resource Team provides community-based training regarding FASD and how best to support individuals living with FASD in our community.
+The team facilitates case conferences to individuals providing services to Halton children, youth, and adults affected by FASD.

 - ROCK Reach Out Centre for Kids

 - Halton District School Board